• Skip to primary navigation

 • In a large saute pan, melt 4 tablespoons of butter until foamy; throw in the garlic until its aromatic then add the oysters (chopped and whole).
 See Notes

-• Add the parsley and sauté until the oysters are curling up, this will take between 5 and 10 minutes and generate a lot of nice buttery oyster liquid.
+• Add the parsley and sauté until the oysters are curling up, this will take about 5 minutes and generate a lot of nice buttery oyster liquid.

 • Add the oysters to the dressing using a slotted spoon letting the liquid drain through the spoon.
 Mix well to combine the ingredients.
 Add about ½ cup of the oyster/butter juice but be careful not to add too much juice-See Recipe Notes.
 The dressing should be supple and cohesive at this point, but not too wet.
 If more liquid is needed, add more oyster/butter juice and/or some of the reserved stock.